inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ### Oversegmented Cells
 If you find that CNMFe is overfragmenting cells, i.e. the same cell appears to be identified as multiple distinct components, try reducing the merging threshold to allow CNMFe to combine such fragments together during processing.
-Again, make sure to use an appropriate average cell diameter and underestimating it could in some cases lead to the identification of smaller blobs within cells.
+Again, make sure to use an appropriate average cell diameter as underestimating it could lead to the identification of smaller blobs within cells.
 Below is an example showing cells that were oversegmented and identified as distinct cells.
 In this case it is best to validate the average cell diameter and reduce the merging threshold